hypernumbers/learn_elisp_the_hard_way/rsts/why.rst

 Why eLisp?
 ----------

 I am writing this book to lean eLisp myself.
-I used Emacs every day because it the IDE of choice for Erlang and I am an Erlang programmer.
+I use Emacs every day because it is the IDE of choice for Erlang and I am an Erlang programmer.

 My relationship with Emacs is that of Simson Garfinkel, Daniel Weise and Steven Strassmann to `Unix`_ - I genuinely loathe it.

-Emacs is the most prominent piece of software in the *apolstolic* tradition.
+Emacs is the most prominent piece of software in the *apostolic* tradition.
 You are supposed to learn it by being instructed by someone who learnt it by being instructed by someone recursively all the way back to the original authors in a continuous apostolic succession.

 I would fain be the John Knox, the Calvin, the Luther, and hell mend them.